ClojureBridge/curriculum/outline/intro.md

 ## EXERCISE: Store the name of your hometown

-Write the name of your hometown as a string and then assign that string to the symbol `my-hometown`.
+Write the name of your hometown as a string, and then assign that string to the symbol `my-hometown`.